Code-Institute-Submissions/zeezee/README.md

 - The shopper can easily sign up, sign in and reach their profile with the shipping and order information.
 - I built the authentication system using Django Allauth.

+#### Product returning

+- If the shopper is not happy with the product, they can return it.
+The link to this return form is a part of the footer, so the user don't have to sign in, or sign up (as they can place order withouth authentication too).
+The idea is that the dissatisfied shopper provide some information about the problem, they give the order number, and contact details, and the owner gets this data in Django Admin, so she can answer, and start the process.

 ### Features Left to Implement

 - I would like to build Facebook Login and Sharing-Like system in the future.
 I was working on it, and on the development side everything was working fine, so I could login with facebook, share a product and like it.